 3. Comparison serves no useful purpose.
 It’s time to get rid of it.

 "I really, really, really like both of them [Cardi B and her supposed rival Nicki Minaj]...They're two different people, two different rappers.
 It's not even the same.
 I feel like we need to stop trying to compare them...I love both of them.” -Megan thee Stallion

 Comparison is the thief of joy.
-Not only does it bring down other women, which directly opposes rule number 2, it creates unrealistic expectations that you can never reach.
+Not only does it bring down other women, which directly opposes rule number 2, but it also creates unrealistic expectations that you can never reach.
 None of us can!
-Of course I am not the smartest, strongest, prettiest girl in the world (hell, not even in my office), but another woman’s shine does not dull my own.
+Of course, I am not the smartest, strongest, prettiest girl in the world (hell, not even in my office), but another woman’s shine does not dull my own.
 The more we embrace this, the stronger we all become.